ish-xyz/ish-ar.io/content/blog/tutorial-go-git/index.md

 ## Setting up the In-Memory Filesystem

 To set up the in-memory filesystem, we will use two packages storage and memfs.
-The storer will contain the objects, references and other metadata (normally what the directory `.git` would do).
+The storer will contain the objects, references and other metadata (normally what the directory `.git` would do).<br>
-The memfs filesystem will be our filesystem to read, create, remove any kind of file in our repository.
+The memfs filesystem will be our filesystem to read, create, remove any kind of file in our repository.<br>
 First step, we need to create the two objects (the storer and the filesystem).

 ```